FB pixel

 Ryouhei reported that PolarID is said to offer better security and functionality compared to Face ID, making use of Qualcomm Snapdragon for processing and Samsung LSI for manufacturing.
 In the past, Metalenz teamed up with Qualcomm to showcase PolarID on their latest Snapdragon mobile platform, with the aim of introducing a secure face unlock across the Android ecosystem.

-Metalenz has developed a metasurface, a flat-lens system that occupies less space than the traditional multi-lens elements used for native face biometrics on smartphones, reports Wired.
+Metalenz has developed a metasurface, or metalens, a flat-lens system that occupies less space than the traditional multi-lens elements used for native face biometrics on smartphones, reports Wired.
 The company’s Polar ID system utilizes a metasurface-based camera to capture the unique polarization signature of an individual’s skin.
 The polarization signature is then combined with traditional facial recognition techniques to perform authentication and biometric liveness detection.

 Apple’s Face ID encounters difficulties with occlusions like surgical masks because it uses a structured light transmitter that emits 30,000 infrared dots on the user’s face to create a 3D rendering, according to Wired.
 In contrast, the Polar ID system can authenticate individuals even if they wear surgical masks or sunglasses.
 Additionally, the polarization signature is unique to the skin and cannot be replicated with photos or 3D masks, serving as an anti-spoofing mechanism.